 Six Campuses, One School

 Haileybury is a global private school, with five campuses in Australia and one in China.
 Each campus maintains its own distinct personality while still operating under the one Haileybury banner.

 Newlands at Keysborough

 ELC to Year 8

-Newlands has existed since the 1970s but it has undergone major refurbishment and development in the last seven years.
+Newlands opened in the 1970s but it has undergone major refurbishment and development in the last seven years.
 Both boys and girls attend Newlands from the Early Learning Centre to Year 8.
 Classes are co-instructional up to Year 4.
 Boys and Girls Middle Schools have parallel facilities.
 From 2018, the Newlands ELC will offer a full-time 50-week program from 7.30 am to 6.30 pm daily.

-There is a fully equipped sports hall; multiple playing fields; tennis, basketball and netball courts; an assembly and concert hall; well-equipped classrooms and Pre-Senior Centres; a state-of-the-art library and resource centre; computer laboratories; and a drama, visual arts and music complex.
+There is a fully equipped sports hall; multiple playing fields; tennis, basketball and netball courts; an assembly and concert hall; well-equipped classrooms; a state-of-the-art library and resource centre; computer laboratories; and a drama, visual arts and music complex.
 Newlands emphasises academic excellence in a supportive environment.

 Senior School at Keysborough